icmx/just-monorepo/HOWTO.md

 }
 ```

 Here `"workspaces"` property holds list of directories of actual sub-packages.
-See [NPM docs](https://docs.npmjs.com/cli/v7/using-npm/workspaces) for details.
+[Details in NPM docs.](https://docs.npmjs.com/cli/v7/using-npm/workspaces)

 There is no "common" or "best" packages structure.
 Sometimes it's better to use flat structure of just `packages/*` directory while sometimes it can be splitted up to `apps/*`, `libs/*`, `<etc>/*` and so on structure.
-In order to provide simple and clean example this monorepo will use first flat option.
+In order to provide simple example this monorepo will use flat option.

-Create the following file structure:
+Create the following structure:

 ```
 just-monorepo/  —  root package: just-monorepo